5:00 PM – 5:30 PM

 David Benskin, Founder & CEO, Wealth Access Inc.

-Tim Keith, CEO, Infusion Marketing Group
+Tim Keith, CEO, OptimaFI (formerly Infusion)

-Harnessing the power of data is a game changer for businesses.
+Harnessing the power of data is a game-changer for businesses.
 It drives informed decisions, uncovers market trends and optimizes operations.
 By analyzing customer behaviors, financial institutions gain insights to enhance their strategies.
 Embrace data analytics to fuel innovation and growth, transforming your business into a data-driven powerhouse for sustainable success.

 2:45 PM – 3:25 PM